backstage/backstage/docs/plugins/composability.md

 ---
 id: composability
-title: Composability System Migration
+title: Composability System
 # prettier-ignore
-description: Documentation and migration instructions for new composability APIs.
+description: Documentation for the Backstage plugin composability APIs.
 ---

 ## Summary

-This page describes the new composability system that was recently introduced in Backstage, and it does so from the perspective of the existing patterns and APIs.
-As the new system is solidified and existing code is ported, this page will be removed and replaced with a more direct description of the composability system.
-For now, the primary purpose of this documentation is to aid in the migration of existing plugins, but it does cover the migration of apps as well.
+This page describes the composability system that helps bring together content from a multitude of plugins into one Backstage application.

-The core principle of the new composability system is that plugins should have clear boundaries and connections.
+The core principle of the composability system is that plugins should have clear boundaries and connections.
 It should isolate crashes within a plugin, but allow navigation between them.
 It should allow for plugins to be loaded only when needed, and enable plugins to provide extension points for other plugins to build upon.
 The composability system is also built with an app-first mindset, prioritizing simplicity and clarity in the app over that in the plugins and core APIs.

-The new composability system isn't a single new API surface.
-It is a collection of patterns, primitives, new APIs, and old APIs used in new ways.
-At the core is the new concept of extensions, which are exported by plugins for use in the app.
-There is also a new primitive called component data, which assists in the conversion to a more declarative app.
-The `RouteRef`s now have a clear purpose as well, and can be used route to pages in a flexible way.
+The composability system isn't a single API surface.
+It is a collection of patterns, primitives, and APIs.
+At the core is the concept of **extensions**, which are exported by plugins for use in the app.
+There is also a primitive called component data, which helps keep the structure of the app more declarative.
+There are also `RouteRef`s that help route between pages in a flexible way, which is especially important when bringing together different open source plugins.

-## New Concepts
+## Concepts

-This section is a brief look into all the new and updated concepts that were put in place to support the new composability system.
+This section is a brief look into all the concepts that help support the composability system.

 ### Component Data

-Component data is a new composability primitive that is introduced as a way to provide a new data dimension for React components.
+Component data is a composability primitive that is introduced as a way to provide a new data dimension for React components.
 Data is attached to React components using a key, and is then readable from any JSX elements created with those components, using the same key, as illustrated by the following example: